apache/zeppelin/docs/setup/security/http_security_headers.md

 ## Setting up Server Header

-Security conscious organisations does not want to reveal the Application Server name and version to prevent Script-kiddies from finding the information easily when fingerprinting the Application.
+Security conscious organisations does not want to reveal the Application Server name and version to prevent finding this information easily by Attacker while fingerprinting the Application.
 The exact version number can tell an Attacker if the current Application Server is patched for or vulnerable to certain publicly known CVE associated to it.

-The following properties needs to be updated in the zeppelin-site.xml in order to set Server header.
+The following property needs to be updated in the zeppelin-site.xml in order to set Server header.

 ```
 <property>